armancher/BLS/README.md

 PASS
 ```

-A `PASS` result for all tests confirms the implementation is correct.
-Any `FAIL` indicates an issue with that specific function.

 To run a single test:
 ```bash
 go test -v -run TestAggregate128
 ```

+A `PASS` result for all tests confirms the implementation is correct.
+Any `FAIL` indicates an issue with that specific function.

+The key generation test ensures that generated keys are valid (non-nil) and that successive executions produce different key pairs, the signing and verification test checks the correctness of the signing algorithm by verifying that a signature is valid when using the correct message and public key, and invalid when either the message or the public key is incorrect.
+The aggregation test evaluates the ability to combine multiple signatures on different messages, ensuring that aggregate verification succeeds under correct conditions and fails when messages or public keys are altered.
+Finally, a scalability test extends the aggregation process to 128 participants, validating that the implementation remains correct and consistent under more realistic, larger-scale scenarios.

 ---